mstoffel-sag/c8yMQTT/README.md

 If that is the case either you have to delete the device and re-register or create the c8y.properties by hand and provide correct credentials and client id.

 __c8y.properties__
-After successfull registration c8yMQTT will create and store the device credentials file c8y.properties in the same directory as the class.
+After successful registration c8yMQTT will create and store the device credentials file c8y.properties in the same directory as the class.
 It can be created to provide manual credentials.
 Remove this file in order to initiate a new auto registration process.

 [credentials]
 user =